tkamau357/Code-Challenge/README.md

 # Code Challenge Assignment
-Description
+Description<br>
-Create a repository on your GitHub account.Use Javascript to write down the solution.Push the solution to the above repository once done.
+Create a repository on your GitHub account.
+Use Javascript to write down the solution of the challenges provided and push the solution to the above repository once done.